 When a new individual or organization decides to get involved with the Parks Volunteer Program, the Parks Volunteer Coordinator will train them to be able to safely and effectively accomplish duties.
-Oftentimes that involves the organization or group coming to a drop-in work party or organizing a work party at the trail or park.
+Oftentimes that involves the organization or group coming to a work party or organizing a work party at the trail or park.
 The Volunteer Program will help groups get started with their project.

 Tools and Materials